2003 MLS SuperDraft

 The 2003 MLS Superdraft was held January 17, 2003 in Kansas City, Missouri.
 It was the fifth annual SuperDraft held by Major League Soccer.

 Player selection

 The MetroStars selected Ricardo Clark second overall.
 A 3x MLS All-Star, he was named to the 2006 MLS Best XI.
 Clark earned 34 caps with the US Men's National Team and was selected to the 2010 FIFA World Cup squad.

-The MetroStars selected Mike Magee 4th overall. in 2013, he was won the Major League Soccer MVP and was named to the MLS Best XI.
+The MetroStars selected Mike Magee 4th overall.
+In 2013, he won the Major League Soccer MVP and was named to the MLS Best XI.

 San Jose selected Todd Dunivant 6th overall.
 He was named to the 2011 MLS Best XI.